dcdpr/did-btc1/notebooks/README.md

 4. Run a jupyter instance
 `jupyter-lab .`
 5. Walk through the notebooks at the URL provided in the terminal after running step 4.
 E.g. http://localhost:8888/lab?token=<sometoken>.
     - Notebooks currently under the Aggregation folder.
-Start with step A1. in Alexis and Satoshi notebooks.
+Start with step A1. in Ryan and Satoshi notebooks.